naoya-i/r4c/README.md

 - Official evaluation script (`src/r4c_evaluate.py`)

-# R4C Corpus
+# R4C corpus

-The training set and the dev set are `corpus/train.json`, `corpus/dev_csf.json`, respectively.
+The corpus is divided into the training set (`corpus/train.json`) and the dev set (`corpus/dev_csf.json`).

-## File format
+## R4C file format

 The files are in standard JSON format.
-The entire file is a big dictionary, where the key is an instance ID of HotpotQA dataset and the value is a list of derivations given by three different annotators.
+The entire file is a big dictionary, where the key is an instance ID of [HotpotQA](https://hotpotqa.github.io) and the corresponding value is a list of derivations given by three different annotators.

 ```
 {